lakruzz/lakruzz.com/_posts/2021-04-07-git-aliases-extreme.md

 But git aliases also automatically passes an any parameter to the execution.
 This is sometimes desired, as we saw in the `tree` alias previously, where the switch supported by `git log` was also automatically supported by `git tree`.

-But sometimes it's not desired - sometimes I don't accept parameters or switches, and I want them to be swallowed or ignoreed and sometimes (as you'll see later) I want to pass parameters or switches to the alias itself, not it's execution.
+But sometimes it's not desired - sometimes I don't accept parameters or switches, and I want them to be swallowed or ignored and sometimes (as you'll see later) I want to pass parameters or switches to the alias itself, not it's execution.

 So the `semver` implementation above would mean that an execution like `git semver some_rubbish_parameter` would make it fail, whereas I would like the rubbish parameter to be ignored.